 How Do You Service an Electric Car?

-Electric car being serviced
+Electric car being serviced by an auto electrician in Perth

 Servicing an electric car typically revolves around tyre maintenance, brake fluid change, battery checks, and software updates.